huangsam/ultimate-python/CONTRIBUTING.md

 ## README documentation

 The `README.md` is important because it is the most frequently viewed page in this repository.
-Any changes here must be of high value.
+As such, any changes that are made to this page must be legitimate and meaningful.
 Specifically:

 - Python modules must be referenced in the ToC
 - Links must point to HTTPS resources that return a `2xx` status